MovaChain/mova-chain-node/README.md

 - 26656: P2P / gossip (must be open to the public).
 If this port is blocked, your node's IP may be deprioritized by peers.
 - 26658: EVM JSON-RPC

-For lowest latency, run the node in Tokyo, Japan.
+For lowest latency, run the node in Singapore.

 ---